Two-person rule: Other uses

-The two-man rule is used in other safety critical applications where the presence of two people is required before a potentially hazardous operation can be performed.
+The two-person rule is used in other safety-critical applications where the presence of two people is required before a potentially hazardous operation can be performed.
 This is common safety practice in, for example, laboratories and machine shops.
 In such a context, the additional security may be less important than the fact that if one individual is injured the other can call for help.
 As another example, firefighters operating in a hazardous environment (i.e., interior structure fire, HAZMAT zone, also known as IDLH, or "immediately dangerous to life or health") function as a team of at least two personnel.
 There is commonly more than one team in the same environment, but each team operates as a unit.

 Dual keys require the authorization of two separate parties before a particular action is taken.
 The simplest form of dual key security is a lock that requires two keys to open, with each key held by a different person.
 The lock can only be opened if both parties agree to do so at the same time.
-In 1963, Canada accepted having American W-40 nuclear warheads under dual key control on Canadian soil, to be used on the Canadian BOMARC missiles.
+In 1963, Canada accepted having American W-40 nuclear warheads under dual key control on Canadian soil, to be used on the Canadian Bomarc missiles.

-Similarly, many banks implement some variant of the two-man rule to secure large sums of money and valuable items.
+Similarly, many banks implement some variant of the two-person rule to secure large sums of money and valuable items.
 Under this concept, unlocking the vault requires two individuals with different keys if the vault is secured by a key lock system.
 For bank vaults secured by combination locks, two or more employees may each be given a portion of the combination.
 None of them knows the entire combination, and all of them must be physically present in order to open the vault.

-As an extension of the broader rationale for the "two-man rule", regulations for some companies or not-for-profit organizations may require signatures of two executives on checks.
+As an extension of the broader rationale for the two-person rule, regulations for some companies or not-for-profit organizations may require signatures of two executives on checks.
 These rules make it harder for an individual acting alone to defraud the organization.

-Some software systems enforce a two-man rule whereby certain actions (for example, funds wire transfers) can only take place if approved by two authorized users.
+Some software systems enforce a two-person rule whereby certain actions (for example, funds wire transfers) can only take place if approved by two authorized users.
 This helps prevent expensive errors, and makes it more difficult to commit fraud or embezzlement.
 While such requirements are common in financial systems, they are also used in controls for critical infrastructure, such as nuclear reactors for electrical power generation, and dangerous operations, such as biohazard research facilities.

 Finally, the testimony of two witnesses is valuable in various situations to deter a wrongful act or a false accusation of one, or to prove that a wrongful act occurred.

-In some correctional facilities inmates may be given a "two man rule" designation, which means that a minimum of two correctional officers must be utilized to move that particular inmate, primarily due to disciplinary reasons or possible officer safety issues.
+In some correctional facilities, inmates may be given a two-person rule designation, which means that a minimum of two correctional officers must be utilized to move that particular inmate, primarily due to disciplinary reasons or possible officer safety issues.